draurangzebabbas/Websites-Contact-Finder/WEBHOOK_DOCUMENTATION.md

 ## Endpoints

 ### POST /api/extract-contacts
+Extract contact information from a list of domains and return in JSON format.

+### POST /api/extract-contacts-sheets
-Extract contact information from a list of domains.
+Extract contact information from a list of domains and return in tab-separated format perfect for Google Sheets.

 **Request Body:**
 ```json